1. What is the Hazardous Waste Surcharge fee?

 Florida Statute 403 authorizes Local/County governments to impose a surcharge fee up to $50.00 on Occupational Licenses.
 The County has imposed a hazardous waste surcharge fee of $20.00 to fund the State of Florida mandated Small Quantity Generator (SQG) Assessment and Verification/Notification Program.
 This surcharge is assessed on businesses with Lee County Local Business Tax Accounts.

 2. Why is the county conducting these assessments?

 Florida Statute 403.7225 & 403.7234 requires Local/County governments to conduct SQG Assessments and Verification/Notification visits at each SQG site a minimum of once every five years, for a total of 20% of the SQG classified sites in the County each year.
-Currently, there are approximately 43,000 sites in Lee County that are potential hazardous waste generators.

 3. What is the purpose of these assessments and verification/notification visits?